Rakhi Ka Swayamwar

 Rakhi Ka Swayamwar was a reality show broadcast on NDTV Imagine.
 The show started on 29 June 2009 and ended on 2 August 2009.
+The premise of the show centered on Bollywood actress and entertainer, Rakhi Sawant, in search for a groom to wed.
 It was hosted by Bollywood actor Ram Kapoor.
 The show was filmed at various locations in Udaipur.

-In the final episode ("Faisle Ki Raat") held on 2 August 2009, Rakhi Sawant selected Elesh Parujanwala, a Canadian businessman from Toronto, as her future bridegroom from among the three finalists.
-Although the show's original premise was that the couple would marry immediately, they have decided in favour of postponing their marriage for an indefinite period.
+In the final episode ("Faisle Ki Raat") held on 2 August 2009, Sawant selected Elesh Parujanwala, a Canadian businessman from Toronto, as her future bridegroom from among the three finalists.
+Although the show's original premise was that the couple would marry immediately, they decided in favour of postponing their marriage for an indefinite period.

 On 28 July 2009, a Jaipur judge lodged an FIR against Sawant and several NDTV executives in response to a claim by writer Gaurav Tiwari that the channel stole the idea for a swayamvar-based reality show from his website.
-Season 2 of the reality programme, titled Rahul Dulhaniya Le Jayega, featuring Rahul Mahajan as the groom looking for a bride concluded on 6 March 2010 where he wed Dimpy Ganguly on live national television.
+Season 2 of the reality programme, titled Rahul Dulhaniya le Jayega, featuring Rahul Mahajan as the groom looking for a bride concluded on 6 March 2010 where he wed Dimpy Ganguly on live national television.
 The third season of the reality show was called Ratan Ka Rishta and it featured Indian television actress Ratan Rajput who was looking for a groom.
 The third season concluded on 3 July 2011, when Ratan was engaged to Abhinav Sharma.